 Read more about the types of accommodation you can find in Japan here.

 You must confirm your accommodation before arriving in Japan as you will need the address for the official forms you fill out when you arrive.
-This will be the place where you will quarantine, if you need to, after arriving, so it must be accurate.

 A note about entry date and visa length